|Filemoni Timoteo – Chairperson|

 As my children have grown up over the years, I found myself volunteering as a sports coach (school, club, representative levels), team manager (up to NZ Level), provincial administrator, tour manager, running touch modules, been a taxi driver, caterer, uniform distributor etc. You name it, I’ve done it.
 Anything so our kids, and everyone else’s kids could play.
 Because of my extensive skills and experience, I am currently extremely honoured at being able to work within the sport sector, as the General Manager of CLM Community Sport, one of the four partners to the Auckland Approach to Community Sport for the Counties Manukau Region.
 I have the privilege of leading and working alongside our team of 25 staff using sport, active recreation and play as a vehicle to engage our community groups, churches, primary/intermediate/secondary schools, sports clubs, key agencies and organisations.

-The Marcellin College Board of Trustees will meet on the following dates at 6:00pm in the School Boardroom.
+The Marcellin College Board will meet on the following dates at 6:00pm in the School Boardroom.

 Marcellin College Annual Report